Chris Simms (author)

-Chris Simms is a British author of crime novels, he graduated from Newcastle University before travelling around the world.
+Chris Simms is a British author of crime novels.
+He was educated at Christ's Hospital school, Horsham before graduated from Newcastle University and then travelling around the world.
 He then moved to Manchester in 1994 where he began writing.
 He is married with four children and lives in Stockport and as well as being the author of a number of works he is also a freelance copywriter.

 Awards and acknowledgements

 Speaking in the Literary Review, Jessica Mann said Simms was one to watch after his debut novel.

 His second novel Pecking Order was selected as a Best British Crime Novel by Deadly Pleasures magazine.

 Killing the Beasts was named Best Crime Book for 2005 by Shots magazine.

 In 2007, Simms was selected as a 'Waterstone's Author for the Future'.